Sunday, February 24, 2008

 rehearsal & ray

 Strolled down to Koreatown after work & had a rehearsal from 6:30-8pm (in a cafe).
 With a cast of 2 playing 11 different roles, transitions are crucial.
 We're getting a better handle on the characters and the transitions.
 We've got to map out the scene & character connections.
-It looks like it'll be called Another Problem with H-Theorem (perhaps a more accurate title would be: Another Problem with Coming Up with a Suitable and Catchy Title).

 Before getting to the cafe I popped into Sonic Boom and picked up a copy of Ray Davies' new album, Working Man's Cafe.
 I've only listened to the first half so far.
 It's vintage Ray - thoughtful, wistful, cynical, and melodic.